 Information Literacy and Library Instruction

-Information literacy is one of the nine program learning outcomes of the revised Core Curriculum at Biola.
-"Students will determine the extent of information needed, legally access and evaluate sources critically and ethically, while using information effectively to accomplish a specific purpose."
+Information literacy is one of the nine program learning outcomes of the revised Core Curriculum at Biola: "Students will ethically discover, evaluate, and use information to formulate and address research questions, explain how information is produced and valued in a given discipline, and share their results."

 See Library Instruction to read more about this program.